Typhonragewind/meshcentral-docker/README.md

             - ./meshcentral/user_files:/opt/meshcentral/meshcentral-files    #where file uploads for users live
 ```

+If you prefer you may also find the image at ghcr.io/typhonragewind/meshcentral.

 As per multiple requests and @mwllgr and @originaljay contributions, this image can be used with MongoDB using the following docker-compose.yml:

 ```yaml